Quansight/Quansight-website/apps/labs/posts/python-abi-abi3t.md

 Many internal functions are not exported symbols in the Python ABI at all, so an extension that compiles cleanly against the internal headers may still fail at link or import time.
 The internal API is only fully available to code compiled as part of CPython itself.

-As [the CPython developer guide](https://devguide.python.org/developer-workflow/c-api/#the-internal-api) indicates, the internal API is subject to change at any moment and should not be relied on, even for the parts that are part of the Python ABI.
+As [the CPython developer guide](https://devguide.python.org/developer-workflow/c-api/#the-internal-api) indicates, the internal API is subject to change at any moment and should not be relied on, even for the items that are part of the Python ABI.
 Defining `Py_BUILD_CORE` and opting into using the internal C API is equivalent to saying you're willing to take on maintenance for code that can and will break at any time.

 Because the internal API can change at any time — and can differ between build configurations — relying on it ties your code to a specific build of CPython, not just a specific version.